Keyboard shortcuts

 Content in the preview is sanitized.
 Raw HTML and scripts are not rendered, which keeps things safe when working with documents from various sources.

-Switching to the Diagrams tab shows all the figures extracted from your source documents during transcription.
-See Diagrams for details on working with them.
+Switching to the Figures tab shows all the figures extracted from your source documents during transcription.
+See Figures for details on working with them.

 Uploads & Page Counts